Belle-Yeoki/Global_Super_Store_Project/README.md

 Customer Segmentation:
 Further segment and analyze customer behavior, especially focusing on the most valuable customers.
 Tailor marketing or engagement strategies to retain and potentially expand relationships with these high-value clients.

-In summary, the data analysis points to significant insights.
-The United States led in profits, while Copiers, Machines, and Tables had the highest average shipping costs.
-In Australia, Copiers showed the highest average profit.
-Nigeria faced a notable profit decline due to high shipping costs.
-Southeast Asia's least profitable sub-category was Furnishings, with Thailand experiencing the highest loss.
-In the United States, Portland had the lowest average profit, primarily attributed to exorbitant shipping costs.
-The top five valuable customers made substantial purchases in specific product categories, offering strategic insights for the Global Superstore's operations.